Vitamin K deficiency: Epidemiology

 The prevalence of vitamin K deficiency varies by geographic region.
 For infants in the United States, vitamin K1 deficiency without bleeding may occur in as many as 50% of infants younger than 5 days old, with the classic hemorrhagic disease occurring in 0.25-1.7% of infants.
 Therefore, the Committee on Nutrition of the American Academy of Pediatrics recommends that 0.5 to 1.0 mg Vitamin K1 be administered to all newborns shortly after birth.

-Postmenopausal and elderly women in Thailand have high risk of Vitamin K2 deficiency, compared with the normal value of young, reproductive females.
+Postmenopausal and elderly women in Thailand have a high risk of Vitamin K2 deficiency, compared with the normal value of young, reproductive females.

 Current dosage recommendations for Vitamin K may be too low.
 The deposition of calcium in soft tissues, including arterial walls, is quite common, especially in those who have atherosclerosis, suggesting that Vitamin K deficiency is more common than previously thought.

 Because colonic bacteria synthesize a significant portion of the Vitamin K required for human needs, individuals with disruptions to or insufficient amounts of these bacteria can be at risk for Vitamin K deficiency.
-Newborns, as mentioned above, fit into this category, as their colons are frequently not adequately colonized in the first five to seven days of life.
-Another at-risk population comprises those individuals on any sort of long-term antibiotic therapy, as this can diminish the population of normal gut flora.
+As mentioned above, newborns fit into this category, as their colons are frequently not adequately colonized in the first five to seven days of life.
+Another at-risk population comprises those individuals on any long-term antibiotic therapy, as this can diminish the population of normal gut flora.